janxavierv17/techdegree-mobilefirstlayout-project-2/README.md

 Design and Layout:<br/>
 ✅ Matches layout of mockups.
 General spacing and arrangement of the elements mataches the design of the mockups for: Mobile, Tablet, Desktop. <br/>
 ✅ A Google Font is being used for text.<br/>
 Exceeds Expectations: <br/>1.A new background color for main sections of the site. <br/> 2.
 One additional google font has been added general font is "Roboto".
 Heading fonts is "Raleway. <br/> 3.
-The color of at least one piece of text has been changed <br/>.
+The color of at least one piece of text has been changed. <br/>

 Navigations and Sections:<br/>
 ✅ The navigation menu items have working links to different sections taht use ID's to link to relevant anchor tags. <br/>